Conformal growth rates and spectral geometry on distributional limits of graphs: Return probabilities and spectral geometry on finite graphs

 Our arguments will follow along similar lines to those of the preceding section although things will be somewhat more delicate. $G=(V,E)$ is an $n$-vertex, connected graph.
-Suppose we have a conformal metric $\omega : V \to \R_+$ that satisfies the following assumptions: For some numbers $R > 0$, $\alpha, K \geq 1$, \begin{enumerate} \item[(B1)] For all $x \in V$, it holds that $|B_{\omega}(x, R)| \leq K$. \item[(B2)] The space $(V, \dist_{\omega})$ admits an $(R/2, \alpha)$-padded random partition. \end{enumerate}
+Suppose we have a conformal metric $\omega : V \to \R_+$ that satisfies (A1) and (A2) for some numbers $R > 0$, $\alpha, K \geq 1$.

 Consider a number $\delta > 0$ and define